Former Jackman man pleads guilty to sex crimes against girl

 The advocate also read a letter from the girl's mother, who said she watched her daughter hide in her room in fear she will see Frawley.
 It made her feel like she didn't protect her daughter.
 She asked the court to sentence Frawley to the full 90 days, but preferred he receive a longer sentence.

-Andrews argued for the 90-day sentence, while defense attorney Maurice Poirier requested a suspended sentence.
+Andrews argued for the 90-day sentence, while defense attorney Maurice Porter requested a suspended sentence.

-Frawley is cognitively impaired, has no criminal record, is employed and has health insurance, Poirier said.
+Frawley is cognitively impaired, has no criminal record, is employed and has health insurance, Porter said.
 He also has a wife who is employed, and they have a house and mortgage.

 He said Frawley is hoping the girl heals and the sentence doesn't cost him his wife, his insurance and his job.
-He has suffered punishment publicly and socially, Poirier said.
+He has suffered punishment publicly and socially, Porter said.

 Frawley told the girl he was "truly sorry.
 I didn't mean to hurt you."